CNDormer/Calculator-for-school/README.md

   - its not gonna be so fancy
   - I might add something more than that
   - Its not gonna turn into a website with database just a calc
-  - the ui currently looks like squres because I missed something on there that it looks like that and I don't know how to change it
+  - the ui currently looks like squres because I missed something on there that makes it looks like that and I don't know how to change it
     > I'm just lazy
 ### Some special Elements in there
   - Like I mentioned, sin,cos,tan that and I'm adding